gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 - **Topic Name**: `energy-monitoring.raw`

-Click **Apply** The **PublishKafka** should now be startable as well.
-Before we do that, let's create a `kcat` consumer to see the messages, as soon as we start the Kafka publisher
+Click **Apply**.
+The **PublishKafka** should now be startable as well.
+Before we do that, let's create a `kcat` consumer to see the messages, as soon as we start the Kafka publisher:

 ```bash
 docker exec -ti kcat kcat -b kafka-1:19092 -t energy-monitoring.raw -q
 ```

-Now start the **PublishKafka** processor in Apache Nifi and immediately the messages should appear in the terminal where `kcat` runs.
+Now start the **PublishKafka** processor in Apache NiFi and immediately the messages should appear in the terminal where `kcat` runs.

 ```json
 {"factory_id":"071","factory":"White, Torphy and Schiller","values":{"air_compressor_1":3.21,"air_compressor_2":4.18,"lighting":0.97,"cooling_equipment":21.38,"heating_equipment":41.44,"conveyor":11.33,"coating_equipment":5.54,"inspection_equipment":2.2,"welding_equipment":4.47,"packaging_equipment":7.57,"cutting_equipment":16.54},"timestamp":1781991318292}